RADICALLY CHANGING ACCESS TO LEGAL RESOURCES IN NORTH CAROLINA

 How is this program different from others?

-The Spark Grant program is the only known attorney-led grant program for under-represented business owners in North Carolina.
+The Spark Grant program is the only attorney-led grant program for under-represented business owners in North Carolina.
 Being attorney-led allows us to provide direct legal advice unavailable via other local accelerators and bootcamps.
 The cohort model also allows us to help a greater number of companies than the traditional 1:1 attorney/client model.
 It’s a fantastic supplement to other programs available to founders.

 Why is Liles Law the right law firm to lead this effort?